MattPCollins/Japanese-Revision/README.md

 * Packages: pandas, numpy, matplotlib, seaborn, json, BeautifulSoup, datetime, webbrowser, re, requests

 ## Data Cleaning
 A lot of the data is separated into different fact and dimension files for reporting purposes and so is not in the correct format to perform analysis on in the raw state.
-As this was my own dataset, I had created it with this kind of project work in mind so there was not much cleaning which was necessary.
+As this was my own dataset, I had created it with this kind of project work in mind so there was not much cleaning that was necessary.

 **Existing data:**
 * Dimensional Dictionary csv file